SocialGouv/kontinuous/docs/advanced/webhook.md

 Then click to _Add webhook_ and you're good for **dev** env.

-For **prod**, do the same but replace endpoint by: https://webhook-myproject.fabrique.social.gouv.fr/api/v1/oas/hooks/github?event=created <br>
+For **prod**, do the same but replace endpoint by: https://webhook-myproject.example.com/api/v1/oas/hooks/github?event=created <br>
 and after selecting _Let me select individual events_, ensure you have all unchecked (uncheck _push_ event that is generally checked by default) and check _Branch or tag creation_

-If you have to configure for many repo and you want to make it automatically and _infra as code_, here is a terraform snippet sample: [plugins/fabrique/samples/terraform/rancher-config-setup/github.tf](https://github.com/socialgouv/kontinuous/blob/master/plugins/fabrique/samples/terraform/rancher-config-setup/github.tf)
+If you have to configure for many repo and you want to make it automatically and _infra as code_, here is a terraform snippet sample: [plugins/fabrique/samples/terraform/rancher-config-setup/github.tf](https://github.com/SocialGouv/kontinuous/blob/master/boilerplates/infra-samples/terraform/rancher-config-setup/github.tf)

+### Workflows

+You can use the [ks-wh boilerplate](https://github.com/SocialGouv/workflows/tree/master/boilerplates/ks-wh) to start using your webhook.